popskraft/nutcracker/content/_index.md

       description: >
         **The original heavy-duty hand cleaner**.
 Nutcracker is simply one of the best hand cleaners and degreasers in the world utilizing Cosmetic Grade Walnut Shells.
       buttons:
-        - label: Buy Hand Cleaner
+        - label: Buy From Distributor
           url: https://akdealerservices.com/product/1001255-professional-hand-cleaner
           icon: cart-alt
           class: n01